andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 > **"At any SE or PL conference, these CCS papers would have sunk in an instant"**

 For more than half of my papers, the argument was that the new approach "can" find "up to N%" more vulnerabilities than the state of the art, and therefore is "better", without any exploration of why these "results" could be misleading.
 At any SE or PL conference, these papers could have sunk in an instant: First, from a methodological standpoint, "bugs found" is a very unreliable metric to compare approaches - which on top [can be constructed far too easily](https://andreas-zeller.info/2021/04/15/the-devils-guide-to-incremental-research.html).
-Second, reviewers would invariably question the evaluation design - How was the benchmark chosen?
+Second, SE and PL reviewers would invariably question the evaluation design - How was the benchmark chosen?
 What is the average over multiple runs?
 How was the ground truth collected?
 Did the evaluation inform the development of the approach?
-If so, how is this an independent evaluation? and more.
+If so, how is this a fair comparison? and more.
 No, none of "my" papers addressed any of these questions.

-One paper reinvented [model-based testing](https://en.wikipedia.org/wiki/Model-based_testing) (and came _so_ close to invent model checking, too), another one reinvented [fuzzing thread schedules](https://www.cs.purdue.edu/homes/xyzhang/spring07/Papers/test-thread.pdf).
+Having said that, as a reviewer, I _can_ make up my own mind if an approach works.
+And if the approach is well described and makes a reasonable argument on why it should work, I can live with a weak evaluation.
+This is what saved a number of papers, and my overall score for CCS papers turned out to be higher than average.

-But despite all these weaknesses, I did my best to look out for positive aspects.
-And for the record, my overall score for CCS papers turned out to be higher than average.
+(On a side note: One paper reinvented [model-based testing](https://en.wikipedia.org/wiki/Model-based_testing) (and came _so_ close to invent model checking, too); other papers reinvented [fuzzing thread schedules](https://www.cs.purdue.edu/homes/xyzhang/spring07/Papers/test-thread.pdf) or [process mining](https://en.wikipedia.org/wiki/Process_mining).
+Please, folks: when you search for related work, also look beyond your community.)

 ## The Review Process